Tinder and Megan Thee Stallion will give you $10,000 to stop being so shy in your profile

 The #PYOTChallenge was prompted by a recent Tinder study that found 57% of its members want their profiles to reflect their authentic selves, but only 27% feel like they actually do.

 “There are a lot of the tropes that you have to be the best version of yourself when you’re dating.
-And your interests should be long walks on the beach and working out,” says Nicole Parlapiano, VP of marketing at Tinder, North America.
-“We thought, what if we had an environment where people just felt okay saying, ‘I’m having trouble getting out of my sweatpants today and I played five hours of Mortal Kombat‘?”
+And your interests should be long walks on the beach and working out,” says Nicole Parlapiano, VP of marketing at Tinder North America.
+“We thought, what if we had an environment where people just felt okay saying, ‘I’m having trouble getting out of my sweatpants today and I played five hours of Mortal Kombat’?”

-To encourage members, Parlapiano says the company enlisted Megan to act as the face of the campaign and help choose the top profiles, because she’s the most relevant embodiment of what it means to be confident in all areas of your life.
+To encourage members, Parlapiano says the company enlisted Megan to act as the face of the campaign—and to help choose the top profiles—because she’s the most relevant embodiment of what it means to be confident in all areas of your life.

 “She has many different interests: She’s really into anime.
 She’s a gamer.
-She’s a college student, “notes Parlapiano.
+She’s a college student,” Parlapiano says.
 “There’s a lot that she’s not afraid to put out there.”

 “I’ve always been unapologetically myself, and I always try to instill self-love in others,” Megan says.
 “Often people aren’t comfortable portraying their true selves online, which is why this campaign really spoke to me.
 I want to encourage everyone to feel more comfortable with who they truly are and also to celebrate those who are already putting themselves out there.”

-Joining Megan to help choose the #PYOTChallenge winners are influencers and creators, including Noah Beck, Dexrated, Kati Morton, and more.
+Joining Megan to help choose the #PYOTChallenge winners are influencers and creators, including Noah Beck, DexRated, Kati Morton, and others.
 They will act as cheerleaders for Tinder members in sharing their personal stories about being themselves and offer tips on how others can do the same.

 “I wanna see those profiles popping y’all!”
 Megan says.
 “Gimme all you got.
 I wanna see profiles being unapologetic about who they represent.